tildearrow/furnace/doc/1-intro/glossary.md

 **oscillator**: a sine wave or other basic waveform used as sound or to alter sound.

 **PCM**: pulse code modulation. a stream of data that represents sound as a rapid sequence of amplitudes.
-- CD tracks and WAV files are PCM.
+- CD tracks and .WAV files are PCM.
-- FLAC, OGG, and MP3 are compressed PCM. these must be uncompressed outside Furnace before they can be used as samples.
+- .OGG and .MP3 are compressed differently from PCM. they must be converted to .WAV outside Furnace before they can be used as samples.

 **period**: the length of a repeating waveform. as frequency rises, the period shortens.